 A FLOOD WARNING IS IN EFFECT FOR THE NEW RIVER AT GLEN LYN AFFECTING MERCER, MONROE, AND SUMMERS COUNTIES UNTIL 11 AM ON SATURDAY MAY 23RD.

 This coming weekend the 70s make a return with partly cloudy skies and a chance to dry out some before rain chances return the following week.
 Memorial Day weekend isn’t looking bad overall, but there could be some showers around throughout the weekend, but we will see more sunshine and dry time than we saw throughout much of the week.
 Some of us will even stay dry!
-We will certainly be warmer as highs are expected to be near the 80 degree mark through much of the weekend.

 While things aren’t looking favorable for severe weather in the short-term forecast, remember that severe weather season is now in full swing.
 Be sure you have two ways to receive alerts and warnings!
 NOAA Weather Radio is something we always recommend, and it makes a great gift too.